decentralized-identity/go-ipfs-ds-azure/README.md

 # go-ipfs-ds-azure
-Go implementation of ipfs Azure datastore
+Go implementation of ipfs Azure datastore.
+Using it as a plugin for ipfs allows you to host ipfs files on Azure blob storage.

 ## Prerequisites
 - Golang https://golang.org/dl/